AdobeDocs/experience-manager-65.en/help/commerce/cif-classic/developing/sap-commerce-cloud.md

 The integration framework includes an integration layer with an API.
 This lets you:

-* plug in an eCommerce system and pull product data into AEM
+* plug in an eCommerce system and pull product data into Adobe Experience Manager (AEM)

 * build AEM components for commerce capabilities independent of the specific eCommerce engine